steveruizok/gotcha/readme.md

 - Hover elements to see information about them.
 - Select an element by tapping on it, or by pressing / while hovered over it.
 - In the spec panel, click any field to copy the field's value.
+- Slow down the global animation speed using the Speed slider.
+- Change devices using the Devices dropdown.

 ## Tips